Samuel-Osian-Andrews/GroupThink/readme.md

     ## 1 Feedback from assignments is helpful for my …          37                 38.9

 The other variable groupings are used for the calculations, but only “Agree” responses are shown in the final output.

+&nbsp;

 #### Integrate with ggplot